-- Send a personalized email introducing yourself, presenting your offer and asking for the opportunity to meet (or an online equivalent, like a “strategy call”)
+- Send a personalized email introducing yourself, presenting your offer and asking for the opportunity to talk to them in person or over the phone.

 There are several problems with this approach:

-- You actually know nothing about their true needs – you’re just guessing based off of information you’ve collected online, and you may be way off the mark.
+- You don’t know anything about their true needs.
+You’re just guessing based off of information you’ve collected online, and you may be way off the mark.

 - When you’re chasing a client, you put yourself in a less favorable position.
 The client will have an upper hand in the negotiation and may try to discount your prices, insist on their own (faulty) process, and make all sorts of demands that you, in your eagerness to get work, will agree to.

 - Most recipients won’t even bother reading your email.
 They have their own agenda and a million-items-long to-do list, and here you are, invading their inbox with an unsolicited offer.
 “Mark as spam.”

 Success rates for a cold pitching campaigns are not very high.
 For every 100 emails sent, you might get 5 replies back, and only one project.
-(I'm totally making these numbers up based on what I've heard from other people, since I've never personally done this.)
-That’s a lot of work for a low return (if you’re doing it properly and customizing every email.
+(I’m totally making these numbers up based on what I’ve heard from other people, since I’ve never personally done this.)
+That’s a lot of work for a low return if you’re doing it properly and customizing every email.
 If you don’t customize your email at all, your offer is irrelevant and gets ignored.

 Surely there must be better ways to meet potential clients?

 Of course there are.
-I’ve done pretty much everything but cold pitching, and it has worked out fine.
+I’ve done pretty much everything but cold pitching, and it worked out fine.
 Here’s a list of my favorite ways.
 Pick one, or try all of them, and I bet your client list will grow very quickly.

 1. Meet with potential clients in person